google-research/google-research/smu/examples/README.md

 To run them, after you have activated your virtual environment, go to the directory where you have the database files (the .sqlite files) and run a command like this (note no `.py` extension)

         python -m smu.examples.field_access

+In addition, there is also a `.out` file for each `.py` file which gives the expected output